joshpark1007/SupraglacialLakeProject2025/README.md

 ![Pipeline Diagram](images/supraglacial_pipeline.jpg)

-### Data Set Preparation ###
+## Data Set Preparation:
 #### Method Overview:
 1. **CRS Extraction**
-Read EPSG and CRS metadata from Sentinel-2 `.SAFE` folders and ArcticDEM `GeoTIFF`.
+Read EPSG codes and CRS metadata from Sentinel-2 .SAFE folders and ArcticDEM GeoTIFF files.
+This ensures both datasets share a consistent spatial reference before any geometric operations.
-2. **Geometric 'preflight' check**
+2. **Geometric Pre-Flight check**
-Confirm overlapping bounds between datasets before reprojection.
+Verify that the spatial bounds of Sentinel-2 imagery overlap with downloaded ArcticDEM tiles.
+This prevents unnecessary reprojecting/clipping of DEMs that do not intersect the study region.
+3. **DEM URL Extraction (ArcticDEM Mosaic to Strip URLs) Identify which ArcticDEM strips overlap the Sentinel-2 footprint by filtering the mosaic index.
+Extract corresponding download URLs to prepare inputs for VRT construction.
+4. **DEM VRT Construction**
+Using the extracted strip URLs, build a unified DEM mosaic (.vrt) to standardize data access and minimize file handling.
-3. **DEM Reprojection and Alignment**
+5. **DEM Reprojection and Alignment**
-Match DEM resolution, grid, and CRS to Sentinel-2 imagery.
-This process also involves selecting a target tile from a user friendly interface in the Copernicus dataset, extracting CRS from target tiles and compiling a list of urls to download target DEM areas.
-4. **Clipping**
+Match the DEM’s CRS, resolution, and grid to Sentinel-2 geometry.
+This ensures that elevation and NDWI rasters share identical spatial coordinates.
+6. **Footprint Clipping**
-Trim DEMs to exact Sentinel footprint for spatial consistency.
+Trim DEM mosaics to the exact Sentinel tile footprint.
-5. **Integration with Shapefiles**
-Use aligned rasters for creating and overlaying shapefiles of melt ponds, catchments, or training polygons.
-This process will use GIS/ArcGISPro for tracing.
+Clipping ensures spatial consistency across all downstream products, including masks and training tiles.
-6. **NDWI Computation & Mask Generation**
+7. **NDWI Computation & Mask Generation**
-Compute the Normalized Difference Water Index (NDWI) from Sentinel-2 bands (B03, B08) to identify meltwater bodies.
+Calculate NDWI using Sentinel-2 bands B03 and B08 to isolate meltwater features.
-Apply thresholds to generate preliminary binary masks separating water and ice.
+Apply thresholding to produce preliminary binary masks separating water from ice/snow.

-### Machine Learning ###
+These binary masks serve as ground truth labels for downstream model training.

+## Machine Learning:
 #### Method Overview:
 7. **Dataset Prepartion for ML**
 - Convert large rasters (NDWI + mask) into overlapping tiles (e.g., 256×256 with stride 128).